 Môtiers : Maison de l'absinthe.

-This hike is a marvellous way to explore the beautiful Saut du Doubs.
+This walk is a marvellous way to explore the beautiful Saut du Doubs.

 A walk around the Cirque de Consolation with a thrilling variety of views and valleys.
 Beautiful panoramic views and bodies of water on way.